Ecology

 New Zealand nurseryman Keith Adams selected Prunus x yedoensis ‘Awanui’.
 The name Awanui was given to the variety as it was the street that gave access to his property.
 As shown in the photo below it has masses of slightly fragrant large pale pink-white single blossoms and serrated green leaves that turn golden in autumn.
 Planted in the park in 1996, Awanui cherry blossoms' beauty and scent attracts many birds and pollinators during its short bloom.

-Award winning Prunus ‘Accolade’, regarded as one of the most attractive sakura.
-Planted in park 1998, these trees are vase shaped with spreading branches.
+Award winning Prunus ‘Accolade’, is regarded as one of the most attractive sakura.
+Planted in the park in 1998, these trees are vase shaped with spreading branches.
 Shown in the photo beneath, Accolade has profuse clusters of semi-double, rich pink flowers with a fresh vibrant green canopy developing after flowers wane before transforming orange in autumn.

 The earliest of the cherry blossoms to bloom is Prunus campanulata 'Taiwanese Cherry’ in August.
 Planted in Cornwall Park between 1996 - 1998 the Tawanese cherry blooms a deep pink colour as depicted in the photo below.